WaveletGaussian: Wavelet-domain Diffusion for Sparse-view 3D Gaussian Object Reconstruction: Conclusion

 \section{Conclusion}

 We introduce WaveletGaussian, a sparse-view 3D Gaussian object reconstruction framework that leverages a wavelet-domain diffusion model for novel view repairs.
-The switch from RGB to lower-resolution wavelet domain significantly reduces overall training time, while enabling frequency-separated repairs with no information loss, as supported by experimental results.
+The switch from RGB to lower-resolution wavelet domain significantly reduces overall training time, while enabling frequency-separated repairs without performance degradation, as supported by experimental results.